 39. Short Back and Sides with Quiff

 A lot of good things can be said about the quiff.
 It was a favorite in the 50s but remains relevant today because of its adaptability.
 It allows you to play around with proportions and determine how dramatic you want your look to be.
 There should be a short back and sides with the quiff, leaving length on top.
 This lets you sweep the front up, creating a voluminous look.
-For a more modern and neater approach, keep the hair short, creating less contrast.
+Keep the hair short for a more modern and neater approach, creating less contrast.
 It can also be smoothed or left messy for a more laid-back appearance.

 40. Caesar with Taper Fade